mindadeepam/obsidian-vault/library/notes/Data Science/linear regression.md

 - not really a problem as far as accuracy?

 ### how to solve for outliers?

-ie how to make model ignore outliers, ie decrease model capacity
+ie how to make model ignore outliers, ie decrease model capacityo

 - use MAE instead of MSE as loss function, as mae is more robust to outliers, mse incr4. ***????*** #not-really-sure
 - **Regularization** techniques. see [[#^regularization-helps-overfitting]]